Singapore Airshow: 2022

 The Singapore Airshow 2022 was held from 15 to 18 February 2022 with no public days.
 As more ASEAN nations showed interest in HAL Tejas, India is participating with three Tejas multirole fighter aircraft and will conduct flying display.
-Indian delegation consisting 44 members will showcase Tejas and interact with counterparts from Republic of Singapore Air Force and others from across the world.
+Indian delegation consisting of 44 members will showcase Tejas and interact with counterparts from Republic of Singapore Air Force and others from across the world.

 2024

 The Comac C919 made its debut on foreign soil at the 2024 Singapore Airshow.

 The Singapore Airshow 2024 was held from 20 to 25 February 2024.
 Planes showcased included Comac aircraft C919 and ARJ21, a Republic of Singapore Air Force Boeing AH-64 Apache, a CATIC Z-10, among others.

 Highlights included orders for Airbus from Vietjet (20 A330neos) and Starlux Airlines (three A330neos and five A350Fs), Boeing from Thai Airways (45 787-9s) and Royal Brunei Airlines (four 787-9s), and Comac from Tibet Airlines (40 C919s and 10 ARJ21s).

 The airshow received calls for protests in the wake of the Gaza war.
 In response, the Singapore Police Force warned that such protests or public assemblies would be illegal.

 A group of Chinese tourists were prohibited from entering into a German Air Force Airbus A400M military transport due to military restrictions.
 In response, Airbus posted a statement in the Chinese social media platform Weibo apologising for what happened and stated that they "improved the visit process, and ensured that the aircraft was open to all visitors."

 The contents of a virtual WebEx meeting of senior German air force officials was leaked by Russian sources, because one officer dialled in from the airshow via an unsecure line.